The A to Z of words, terms and phrases used within the fenestration industry.

 A sliding patio door system where the moving door pane slides in front of the fixed pane.

-The manufacturing technique used to make parts from both thermoplastic and thermosetting plastic materials in production.
+The manufacturing technique is used to make parts from both thermoplastic and thermosetting plastic materials in production.
 Molten plastic is injected at high pressure into a mould, which is the inverse of the product’s shape.
 Moulds are made from either steel or aluminium and are precision-machined to create the features of the desired part.

 The International Organisation of Standardisation (ISO) is an international standard-setting body composed of representatives from various national standards organisations.
 ISO sets standards for manufacturing and environmental processes.